Paying by Credit Card

 We won’t be adding any booking or admin fees to cover the cost of processing card transactions, unlike some other travel agents.

 Before the new rule came into place, some companies were charging cardholders fees of up to 3%, while others charged a flat fee regardless of the amount spent.
-Here at Bolsover Cruise Club we used to charge a 1.5% credit card processing fee entirely, which was removed in line of the new legislation.

 So overall, the credit card surcharge ban could save you a substantial amount if you are booking a holiday with a cruise operator who previously charged credit card fees prior to the ban.